-The Public Sector Regulations and the Utilities Regulations require contracts to be awarded on the basis of the most economically advantageous tender.
-Contracts may be awarded on the basis of price or cost alone or on the basis of price together with quality.
-The evaluation of cost must be carried out using a cost-effectiveness approach including life-cycle costing.
-The award criteria must be related to the subject matter of the contract.
-The Public Sector Regulations and the Utilities Regulations provide that the award criteria may comprise criteria relating to technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics, the organisation, qualifications and experience of staff assigned to performing the contract where the quality of staff assigned can have a significant impact on the level of contract performance or after sales service and technical assistance and delivery conditions.
+The Procurement Regulations require contracts to be awarded

-The Office of Government Procurement has published an Information Note on incorporating social considerations into Public Procurement (available at www.ogp.gov.ie).
+on the basis of the most economically advantageous tender.
+Contracts may be awarded on the basis of cost alone or on the basis of price together with quality.
+The evaluation of cost must be carried out using a cost-effectiveness approach including lifecycle costing.
+Award criteria must be transparent and related to the subject matter of the contract.
+Award criteria may comprise criteria relating to technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics, the organisation, qualifications and experience of staff assigned to perform the contract where the quality of staff assigned can have a significant impact on the level of contract performance or after sales service and technical assistance and delivery conditions.
+The OGP has published an Information Note on incorporating social considerations into Public Procurement (2018) (available at www.ogp. gov.ie).